ColinCarver10/AILift/README.md

 - [x] Use at least 2 custom cards ONLY HAVE DONE 1
 - [x] Replace the current TipView with a class with CustomFeaturedContentView that subclasses OCKFeaturedContentView.

+## Wishlist features
+- Update OCKStore based off type of workout selected.
+    - Add other workout programs.
+- Have profile view autoupdate.
+Currently does not automatically change to what is set by Workout Setup Survey.
+- Create algorithm to display user friendly charts that depict recovery levels based off HRV, sleep, etc.
+- Graph user inputted weight of each major lift over time.
+(Ideally graph it against projected max)
+- Use sleep and HRV to update workout volume.
+- Delete tasks.

+## Challenges faced while developing

+---
+# Below is information for setting up the application.

 ## Setup Your Parse Server